harplife/zettelkasten/algorithms_panos_louridas.md

 ## Quicksort
 - [Quicksort | wiki](https://en.wikipedia.org/wiki/Quicksort) : A divide-and-conquer sorting algorithm that works by selecting a 'pivot' element from the array and partitioning the other elements into two sub-arrays according to whether they are less than or greater than the pivot.
 - It is sometimes called **Partition-Exchange Sort**.
+- Non-deterministic : Quicksort degenerates into Selection Sort if the minimum value was chosen for pivot instead of at random.
+It is important that the pivot is chosen at random.
+However, this means that the run time is not always the same.
 - ![[Sorting_quicksort_anim.gif]]

+## Merge Sort
+-